-Call her out for nacho-munching, overly-competitive, library-loving nerd she is!
+Call her out for the nacho-munching, overly-competitive, library-loving nerd she is!

 Rule 2- Be funny

-People expect the best man to be funny but no one ever left a wedding thinking “I wish the other speeches had been less amusing”.
+People expect the best man to be funny but no one ever leaves a wedding thinking “I wish the other speeches had been less amusing”.

 We all know you and her mother were very proud of how well she did in her exams but unless there is a funny story attached, save that observation for another time.